SubhikshaK1/Tally-Automation-Python/README.md

 Prepare your Data: Put your financial transactions into the svsltd.xlsx template.

-Run the Tool: Double-click the automation script.
+Run the Tool: Run the automation script.

 Check Tally: Open your Tally company; all your vouchers will be automatically populated, organized, and ready for review.